Examples of current portfolio companies

 Bybox is the UK’s market leading supply-chain solution specialist.
 Avonmore first invested in Bybox in 2003 and during the time of our investment grew from a turnover of £100k/annum to over £70M/annum without the need for any further equity financing.
 A very profitable exit was achieved through an MBO backed by Lloyds Development Capital in 2016 for £105m.

 In 2001 Avonmore invested into Omega Logic, a transaction processing company for major UK mobile telecom operators.

 In the early 2000s, Omega Logic was at the forefront of installing software into major UK retail stores (Dixons, Carphone Warehouse etc) to facilitate electronic top-ups for pre-pay mobile phone users.

-As electronic top-ups grew, so too did Omega Logic’s revenues and profits and a successful sale to Eposs Ltd was made in 2003.
+As electronic top-ups grew, so too did Omega Logic’s revenues and profits and a successful sale to Eposs Ltd was made in 2003 just 2 years after our initial investment.
 Eposs was subsequently acquired by First Data Corporation in the USA.

 Avonmore invested in Commerce Decision (CDL) in 2001, as lead investor on its initial seed round.
 A further investment was then made as part of its Series A financing alongside Top Technology Ventures and Herald Ventures in 2003.

 CDL had a software package called AWARD that helped organizations that made large procurement decisions, such as governments and local councils, manage and audit the bidding process much more effective.
 The company grew strongly into a very profitable, multi-million pound turnover business and was sold to Qinetic Group plc in 2008.

 Avonmore initially invested into Pout in 2003 and subsequently supported the company through several rounds of financing.